Kacklos/psychsim/docs/modeling.rst

 Piecewise Linear (PWL) Functions
 --------------------------------
-The :py:class:`~psychsim.probability.Distribution` is sufficiently expressive for our needs, but it useful to impose additional structure on the sample space to facilitate authoring, simulation, and understanding.
-As already mentioned, PsychSim uses a factored representation, so that a state of the world is expressed a probability distribution over possible feature-value pairs.
+The :py:class:`~psychsim.probability.Distribution` is sufficiently expressive for our needs, but it is useful to impose additional structure on the sample space to facilitate authoring, simulation, and understanding.
+As already mentioned, PsychSim uses a factored representation, so that a state of the world is expressed as a probability distribution over possible feature-value pairs.
 More precisely, instead of distributions over arbitrary elements, PsychSim represents distributions over :py:class:`~psychsim.pwl.vector.Keyedvector` instances, representing a set of feature-value pairs.
 The features are the same unique identifiers created by functions like :py:func:`~psychsim.pwl.keys.stateKey` and returned by methods like :py:meth:`~psychsim.world.World.defineState`:

 In particular, the state of the world is represented as a :py:class:`~psychsim.pwl.state.VectorDistributionSet` that represents a probability distribution over possible worlds::